The Becker-D\"oring process: pathwise convergence and phase transition phenomena: Abstract

 \section{Abstract}

-In this note, we prove a \emph{law of large numbers} for an infinite chemical reaction network for phase transition problems called the stochastic Becker-D\"oring process.
-Under a general condition on the rate constants we show the convergence in law and pathwise convergence of the process towards the deterministic Becker-D\"oring equations.
-Moreover, we prove that the non-equilibrium potential, associated to the stationary distribution of the stochastic Becker-Döring process, approaches the relative entropy of the deterministic limit model.
-Thus, the phase transition phenomena that occurs in the infinite dimensional deterministic model is also present in the finite stochastic model.
+In this note, we study an infinite reaction network called the stochastic Becker-D\"oring process, a sub-class of the general coagulation-fragmentation models.
+We prove pathwise convergence of the process towards the deterministic Becker-D\"oring equations which improves classical tightness-based results.
+Also, we show by studying the asymptotic behavior of the stationary distribution, that the phase transition property of the deterministic model is also present in the finite stochastic model.
+Such results might be interpreted closed to the so-called gelling phenomena in coagulation models.
+We end with few numerical illustrations that support our results.

 \textbf{Keywords}: Becker-Döring; infinite-dimensional reaction network; law of large numbers; non-equilibrium potential; entropy.

 \textbf{AMS MSC 2010}: 60J75; 60B12; 28D20.